jirisitera/remotekeyboard/README.md

 To try out a test version of the app, you will first need to install the following:

+- WebView2 (usually already installed on Windows)
 - Microsoft C++ Build Tools
-- WebView2 (Usually already installed on Windows)
-- Rust (Requires C++ Build Tools to be installed first)
+- Rust (requires C++ Build Tools to be installed first)
 - Node.js (pnpm is recommended)

-You can find instructions on how to install all these components [here](https://v2.tauri.app/start/prerequisites/).
+You can find instructions on how to install all these components [in the Tauri documentation](https://v2.tauri.app/start/prerequisites/).

 Finally, once you have everything installed, you can run the following commands to build the app: